cyber-atlas/cyberatlas.github.io/Blog/gettingstartedwithgit.md

  <br> <br>
  But making mistakes is inevitable.
  Git fine honed sword, but one slip of the hand and you will get cut.
- Whether you accidently rebase instead of merging, or everyone on your team forks the repository instead of cloning it, mistakes will be made.
+ Whether you accidentally rebase instead of merging, or everyone on your team forks the repository instead of cloning it, mistakes will be made.
  And you know what?
  Thats okay. <br><br>
 If you learn now, before you and your team is trying to learn how it works, you will be reducing the learning curve.